turingschool/try-turing/frontend-online/wrap-up-weekend/index.md

 ## Reflection

-As we wrap up our day together, take a moment to reflect on the questions below.
+As we wrap up our time together, take a moment to reflect on the questions below.

 <div class="try-it-new">
   <h2>Wrap Up: Reflection</h2>